 When a POW died in the camp, the Americans would nail together a coffin and put the body in it.
 The box was put on a cart.
 The POWs would take the cart and pile wood on it.
-The cart was taken into Niigata and the body was cremated.
+The cart was taken to Niigata and the body was cremated at the Sumida Crematory.
 The ashes were put into a small box, with the man’s POW number on it, and returned to the camp and given to the camp commandant.

 The POWs remained at the airfield for ten days.
 During that time, Americans came to the camp and asked the former POWs if they could give them the names of any Japanese who had beaten, abused, or killed POWs.
 Jack stated he had never bothered to learn the guards’ real names and could only give nicknames.
 Other men were able to give names and some of the former guards received prison sentences of 10 to 25 years, while others were sentenced to death.